 3. Water the lawn thoroughly soon after application

-To best ensure the fertilizer nutrients are absorbed by your grass, you will want to thoroughly water the lawn shortly after applying.
+To best ensure the pre-emergent and fertilizer nutrients are absorbed by your grass, you will want to thoroughly water the lawn (at least 1/2 inch) shortly after applying.
 This helps the nutrients travel through the soil to be absorbed by the roots.

 Crabgrass Preventer + Lawn Food fertilizer should only be applied once.
 4–6 weeks after applying step one, your lawn will be ready for step two: IFA Weed and Feed.